KosarAhmadizadeh/Restaurant-Receipt/README.md

 # Restaurant-Receipt
-This program takes costomer orders at a restaurant and prints the bill.
+This program takes costomer orders at a restaurant and prints the bill .